- Class Cancellations

 Please request a letter from our office to take to Parking Services, Building 3A, Room 106.
 Call 718.982.2294.

-Workforce Development and Innovation classes that are more than five sessions in succession require a parking decal, available for a fee in Building 3A, Room 106.
+Workforce Development and Innovation classes that are more than two sessions in succession require a parking decal, available for a fee in Building 3A, Room 106.
 Call 718.982.2294.
-Parking is not available at CSI Merrill Avenue.

 Seniors (65 and over), CSI alumni, full and part-time CSI employees and immediate family members*, veterans and active military: 10%.

-No discounts apply to: online certificates, online courses, DASA training, remedial courses, CPR, Food Handler’s Certification, Remedial ESL and Language Courses, WITS Fitness Training courses, NY State-mandated Workshops, Summer Camps and American Academy of Clinical Electrodiagnosis.
+No discounts apply to: online certificates, online courses, DASA training, remedial courses, CPR, Food Handler’s Certification, Remedial ESL and Language Courses, WITS Fitness Training courses, NY State-mandated Workshops, Black Rocket Summer Camps, Hemodialysis and American Academy of Clinical Electrodiagnosis.

 *discount applies to spouse/partner and children residing in the same household.